Tags: t-sql

 Determine the last change of the sa password?

 Let us face it, when did you last change the sa password?
 You can check last change in SQL Server 2005, for the sa login by using LOGINPROPERTY function.
-Execute the following T-SQL code: SELECT LOGINPROPERTY ('sa', 'PasswordLastSetTime') And a little… more »
+Execute the following T-SQL code: more »